realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         }
      }

-     class Excel extends File {  // <-- Excel is a subclass of File. override String name // <-- Subclasses must declare the abstract variables from superclass.
+     class ExcelDoc extends File {  // <-- ExcelDoc is a subclass of File. override String name // <-- Subclasses must declare the abstract variables from superclass.

+        override method view() { // <-- the implementation of the abstract class "view". print "View ExcelDoc: " + this.name
+        }
+     }

+     class Photo extends File { // <-- Photo is a subclass of Document override String name // <-- Subclasses must declare the abstract variables from superclass.

-        override method view() { // <-- the implementation of the abstract class "view". print "View Excel: " + this.name
+         override method view() {  // <-- the implementation of the abstract class "view". print "View Photo: " + this.name
          }
      }

      class Memo extends File { // <-- Memo is a subclass of File.